anacarolinadev/nodejs_api/README.md

 # Development

-API developed with Express, framework focused on API development.
-Pg-promise used to connect to PostgreSQL database.
+API developed with Express, and Pg-promise to connect PostgreSQL database.